BLOG

-To feel more confident in today’s turbulent job market, many students choose to obtain a double major.
-This type of major means that you are getting one Bachelor’s degree, but have two specializations, for example, in Environmental Science and Marine Biology.
+To feel more confident in today's job market, many students obtain a double major.
+A dual major means that you are getting a Bachelor's or a Master's degree, but have two specializations, for example, in Computer Science and Business.

-Employers appreciate candidates with double major since it provides you with more versatile and advanced knowledge in two similar areas.
-Moreover, acquiring such major takes more time and efforts, therefore it means you are hard-working and dedicated to professional growth.
+Employers appreciate candidates with a double major since it provides you with more versatile and advanced knowledge in two similar areas.
+Moreover, acquiring such a major takes more time and effort, therefore it means you are hard-working and dedicated to professional growth.

-Do you feel confused by resume composition?
+Does writing a job-winning resume confuse you?
 Let our experts handle it.
-At ResumePerk.com, we have 100+ in-house resume writers who prepare resumes for every industry.
-Your resume writer will describe the educational background, work history and achievements in a way that draws attention of the hiring managers.
-This month, discounts up to 20% are available for students and graduates!
+At ResumePerk, we have 100+ in-house resume writers who prepare resumes for every industry.
+Your resume writer will describe the educational background, work history and achievements in a way that helps you get noticed faster.
+Use your special discount for students and graduates this month!

-Understand the difference between double majors and double degrees
+Know the difference between a double major and multiple degrees

-In case with double degree, you study in two different schools and obtain two degrees, often in different areas.
-For example: Master’s in MBA and in Information systems.
+In case with a double degree, you study in two different schools and obtain two degrees, often in different areas.
+For example: Master's in MBA and Information Systems.
 A dual degree significantly expands your career prospects and offers opportunities for a more senior-level position.
 On the flip side, it takes more years to complete than just one degree.

-Now that we have figured out the terms, let’s explain how to list both degree types and clearly communicate them to employers.
+Now, let's explain how to list both degree types clearly for employers.

 Pennsylvania State University, 2021